Protocol frames

 This section describes the ice protocol as implemented by IceRPC.
 The ice protocol as implemented by Ice is described in the Ice Manual, where it's known as version 1.0 of the Ice protocol.

-Both implementations are naturally compatible to allow Ice and IceRPC applications to communicate with each others.
+Both implementations are naturally compatible to allow Ice and IceRPC applications to communicate with each other.

 The ice protocol implementation provided by IceRPC does not support a few non-essential features that Ice supports, namely: